ludios/tig-helpers/README.md

 [tig](https://github.com/jonas/tig) is a great interface for reading git commits, but too often there are [GitHub issues or URLs mentioned in a commit message](http://i.imgur.com/69V9KwQ.png) that are tedious to open in a browser.
-The `open-links-in-commit-message` script here takes a commit ID and opens in your browser all of the GitHub issues and URLs mentioned in that commit.
+The `open-links-in-commit-message` script here takes a commit ID and opens in your browser all of the GitHub issues, Debian bugs, and URLs mentioned in that commit.

 ## open-commit